iDos-Games/iDos-Games-Engine-Unity-SDK/README.md

 23. 3D item inspection System.
 A system that allows you to inspect skins and 3D items, 3D avatars, items in the Marketplace.

+24. Crypto Wallet.
+Virtual Currency can be made cryptocurrency if you enable Crypto Wallet.
+Allow players to own in-game assets such as currency and items.
+You can tie in-game currency to your own token and items to NFT and allow players to withdraw/enter currency and items from/to the game.
+You can create different games linked by a single currency and items, where players can transfer currency and items from one game to another game.
+Create your linked ecosystem of games and apps, keeping players in your ecosystem for the long term.

+25. Web NFT Marketplace.
+For the convenience of developers and players, items from the game can be withdrawn to a wallet and traded on the site on the NFT Marketplace.
+It is convenient, for example, when you have several games with the same items, players from different games can trade on one common marketplace.

+Inventory Items have their own rarity and can be converted to NFT if you enable Crypto Wallet.